tomerBARZ/the-universal-mission-for-dcs-world/README.md

 - Not all mission types are supported yet
 - Career progress may be lost because of future updates, don't get too attached to it

-#### Known bugs in latest release
+<h4>Known bugs in latest release</h4>

 - AWACS datalink info is now displayed on SA pages
 - Some player callsigns may cause an error on mission start, stick to the "basic" callsigns (Enf) to avoir this problem

 ## How to use/play The Universal Mission?

-Please refer to the [User's manual](https://github.com/akaAgar/the-universal-mission-for-dcs-world/blob/main/docs/The%20Universal%20Mission%20-%20User's%20Manual.md) for additional information.
+**Please refer to the [User's manual](https://github.com/akaAgar/the-universal-mission-for-dcs-world/blob/main/docs/The%20Universal%20Mission%20-%20User's%20Manual.md) for additional information.**

 ### First setup